Redefining Digital Health Interfaces with Large Language Models: Introduction

 Digital healthcare technologies represent a frontier in medicine.
-A multitude of tools have been developed \cite{sutton2020overview,dunn2018wearables}, in particular risk scores for prognostic modeling \cite{moons2009prognosis}.
-Clinical adoption of such methods, however, faces significant hurdles \cite{eichler2007barriers,Mathews2019}, with some even calling their use ``infeasible'' \cite{Muller2010} and ``substantially conceptual'' \cite{abernethy2022promise}.
+Despite a multitude of tools being developed \cite{sutton2020overview,dunn2018wearables}, clinical adoption of such methods faces significant hurdles \cite{eichler2007barriers,Mathews2019}, with some even calling their use ``infeasible'' \cite{Muller2010} and ``substantially conceptual'' \cite{abernethy2022promise}.
 One key issue is usability \cite{Ratwani2019decade}, which can result in errors associated with patient harm \cite{Howe2018electronic} and contribute to clinician frustration, jeopardizing patient safety \cite{Shanafelt2016,gardner2019physician}.

-New tools employing artificial intelligence (AI) and machine learning offer substantial promise \cite{Bajwae2021}.
-Yet these approaches face the same usability challenges as existing digital tools, while AI systems present new questions around model trust \cite{Rajpurkar2022,asan2020artificial}.
-These issues have limited the uptake and impact of AI technologies thus far \cite{goldfarb2022ai,Davenport2019}.
+New tools employing artificial intelligence (AI) and machine learning offer substantial promise, with their impact expected to be felt across all areas of healthcare \cite{Bajwae2021}.
+Yet these approaches face the same usability challenges as existing digital tools, while presenting additional questions around model trust \cite{Rajpurkar2022,asan2020artificial}.
+Consequently, these issues have limited the uptake and impact of AI technologies in clinical settings thus far \cite{goldfarb2022ai,Davenport2019,Kelly2019}.

+To improve the usability of clinical predictive models, several approaches have sought to simplify or automate the process of obtaining a prediction.
+These include points-based scoring systems \cite{Gage2001}, web-based calculators \cite{Hippisley-Cox2017CVD,Imrie2023AutoPrognosis}, or integration within electronic health records \cite{Rothman2013}.
+While this can make such tools easier to use, simply obtaining a prediction is frequently insufficient and more is required to build model trust with both clinicians \cite{Rajpurkar2022} and regulators \cite{FDA2019,Mourby2021}.

-Large Language Models (LLMs) have recently captured the imagination of both the research community and the general public, pushing the boundaries of human-machine interaction.
+Large Language Models (LLMs) offer a potential solution to the challenges faced by digital tools.
+LLMs have recently captured the imagination of both the research community and the general public, pushing the boundaries of human-machine interaction.
 Consequently, there is great interest in applying LLMs in healthcare, with potential applications including facilitating clinical documentation, summarizing research papers, or as a chatbot for patients \cite{Moor2023}.
-While LLMs have general capabilities, they can lack domain-specific knowledge.
-This has led to the development of medical-focused LLMs, either by training new LLMs from scratch \cite{Luo2022,taylor2022galactica,Yang2022large} or by adapting existing general-purpose LLMs \cite{Singhal2023}.

-In addition to generating text, LLMs can also make predictions from text data.
-For example, Jiang et al. trained an LLM to predict hospital readmission, in-hospital mortality, and insurance denial, demonstrating the additional information in medical notes compared to structured features \cite{Jiang2023health}.
-However, most data in medicine is not text and, consequently, other predictive models are often preferred \cite{hegselmann2023tabllm}.